 Graph: Country GDP vs Global Female Earned Income

-Yet in most countries, we have poor data as to women’s true productivity because women’s work often isn’t properly tracked or captured by economic indicators.
+Inadequate data plagues many countries when it comes to understanding women’s productivity as Woman’s work often goes untracked or is not represented correctly by economic indicators.
 Only a fraction of the total productive work women do globally is reflected in traditional economic indicators.
-GDP or “gross domestic product” is the economic indicator for measuring the strength of a country’s economy.
-Designed by men and defined as “the total value of everything produced by all the people and companies in the country,” GDP calculations have literally no way of accounting for women’s uncompensated labor — an area of productivity that is foundational to the function of every economy in the world.
-Current staggering estimates are that women globally produce a minimum $10 trillion in uncompensated labor. [xiii][xiv]
+A country’s GDP does not reflect the multitude of productive work women do, both in and out of the home.
+Designed by men and defined as “the total value of everything produced by all the people and companies in the country,” If you take into account the staggering amount of uncompensated labor that women do globally.
+Current staggering estimates are that women globally produce a minimum of $10 trillion in uncompensated labor. [xiii][xiv]

 The Irrationality of Markets